yochaigal/cairn/wip/2e/forest-seeds.md

 **Ruins**: _Flooded Monastery_, _Warded Grounds_

-Three flooded **buildings** sprout from the center of a small pond.
-Their conical roofs peak out from beneath the waters.
+Three flooded **buildings** sprout from the center of a small pond, their **conical** roofs peaking out from beneath the waters.
 On the North side, a dry riverbed runs directly into the pond.
 The Eastern path is lined with dozens of piled **stones**.

-- **Buildings**: Ornate and subtly beautiful.
+- **Buildings**: Archaic, with subtly beautiful religious iconography.
+Obviously an abbey.
-  - A former abbey, flooded after the dam at **8** was destroyed.
-The pond is all that remains of the original river.
+  - Flooded after the dam at **8** was destroyed.
-- **Roofs**: The tallest of the three buildings -
+- **Roofs**: The tallest of the three buildings has a glass window high above the water.
+  -  The window is rusted shut, but can be pried or broken open to enter the abbey's Chapter House.
 - **Stones**:

+#### Chapter House

+**Tapestries** line the walls of this circular room, its wooden **floor** all but rotted away from water damage.
+A collapsed barrister on the Southwest side is all that remains of the flooded **stairwell** down into the rest of the building.

+- **Tapestries**: Moldy and unsalvageable.
+  - Originally depicted the abbey in its former glory, and the monks who lived here.
+- **Floor**: One of the wooden boards is less withered than the others.
+It smells faintly of something floral.
+  - Below the board is a hidden Spellbook, _Yearning Path_.
+- **Stairwell**: Completely underwater.
+The rooms below contain only floating corpses and ruined books.

 #### _Yearning Path_